Selected Terms from Coversheet

 The individual authoring the contract.
 This will be auto-created based off whomever begins drafting the contract in CalUsource.

 The primary contact, including department end user, of the contract.
-This can be any UC or CSU employee.
+This can be any UC employee.
 If you cannot locate the employee in the system, contact CalUsupport for a user profile to be created.

 Contracts within CalUsource are broken down into sixteen different types for procurement contract authoring.
 Please use the definitions below to help you in defining which type of contract you are authoring.